Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

 It focuses on things like speed, usability, reliability, and capacity — not the actual features.

             Performance Testing - Checks how fast the system responds under normal conditions.

+            Load Testing - Tests how the system handles many users or requests at the same time.